linuxmint/timeshift/README.md

     sudo pacman -R timeshift

-depending in your package management system.
+depending on your package management system.

 Remember to delete all snapshots before un-installing.
 Otherwise the snapshots continue to occupy space on your system.
 To delete all snapshots, run the application, select all snapshots from the list (CTRL+A) and click the _Delete_ button on the toolbar.
 This will delete all snapshots and remove the _/timeshift_ folder in the root directory.